 DIY School Years Photo Frame

-This DIY school years photo frame is the perfect way for your kids to hang onto those school memories.
+This DIY school years photo frame is the perfect way for kids to hang onto their school memories and school pictures throughout the years.

-Note: This project was originally created for Hewlett Packard’s MyPrintly website, however that website is no longer.
-You can find videos for MyPrintly projects on the HP YouTube page.
+Note: This project was created for Hewlett-Packard’s website, MyPrintly, however, that website is no longer online.
+You can find videos for MyPrintly projects on my YouTube page.

 • HP ENVY Photo 7855